More and more employers are asking, “why should we hire you?”

 Don’t get nervous… it’s a good sign when they ask questions.
 You caught their interest and they want to know more because you gave them a really unique answer.

-But this is why you need to pick a distinguisher that’s true, and that you’re comfortable talking more about.
+But this is why you need to only say things that are true, and that you’re comfortable talking more about.

 “Based on the job description, it sounds like you need an experienced Data Analyst who can replace the person you’ve lost and organize some of the new processes and data that your department is receiving, too.
 In my last job, I was the first Data Analyst hired into the department and set up our entire data analysis process from scratch.
 We ended up using our internal data to save 22% on advertising costs the following year.
 So I think this role has a lot of similarities to what I’ve done in the past.
 That’s why you should hire me for the position.
 As a side note, I’m a bit of an organization geek, and love creating SOPs and documents for my work.
 So when I saw there’s a need for that in this role, too, I knew I should apply!”